Skip to content

 For Pyalgotrading users

 If you are uploading the strategy via pyalgotrading functions, then this name parameter's value will be the name of the strategy.
-That means this name will be displayed in My Coded Strategies section in Python Build.
+That means this name will be displayed in My Coded Strategies section in Phoenix.

 Initialization Functions